journey-js/journey/README.md

 import Clients from "views/Client.js";

 journey.add("/clients", Clients); // Map clients path tothe  Clients view
+// As more routesare developed, they will be added in this script
 ```

 With our Client view and routes implemented, we need to wire everything togetther into a *startup* script which we will call *start.js*.